mrsilver76/listporter/README.md

 #### Playlist sync options

+These options will remove playlists from your Plex server under specific conditions.
+Only playlists that are manual (not smart/dynamic), contain audio tracks only and belong entirely to the music library specified by `--library` will ever be deleted.
+No other content (such as music files, metadata or non-matching playlists) is modified or removed..

 - **`-d`, `--delete`**
   Deletes all existing playlists in the specified Plex music library before importing any new ones.
-Only audio playlists that are manual and entirely within the specified library are affected.

 - **`-m`, `--mirror`**
   Mirrors Plex playlists to match the imported `.m3u` files.
 Any Plex playlists not represented in the imported list will be removed.
-Only audio playlists that are manual and entirely within the specified library are affected.

 > [!CAUTION]
 > Be careful when using `--mirror` with a single file: this will cause all other playlists in the library to be removed, keeping only the one you provided.